 At the most basic level, Interactive Voice Response (IVR) is a way to automate an interaction that takes place over the phone.

-Over the years IVR evolved into a tool with increased functionality that made it ideal for self-service.
+Over the years IVR became a more functional tool.
+As IVR technology developed more features it became a better solution for a wider range of self-service tasks.
 IVR technology can now integrate with databases, CRMs, and other systems.
-This means that a whole host of processes can be automated using IVR.
+This means that you can use IVR to automate a lot of processes.